Alcohol and the brain

 Small amounts of alcohol can cause initial feelings of relaxation, but what’s actually happening is that alcohol is suppressing activity in parts of the brain associated with inhibition.1

 Even after you’ve stopped drinking, your brain and central nervous system are still affected while they process the alcohol, which can lead to withdrawal symptoms.
-Severe withdrawal symptoms are life-threatening – find out more about what they are and how to get help here.

 The way alcohol affects the brain is partly down to its effect on ‘neurotransmitters’ - the chemicals that help to transmit signals from one nerve (or neuron) in the brain to another.
 The more you drink in a session the higher the chance it will cause feelings of tension and anxiety, because of effects on these brain chemicals.2